gdsbook/book/notebooks/06_spatial_autocorrelation.md

 db.info()
 ```

-And with this elements, we can generate a choropleth to get a quick sense of the spatial distribution of the data we will be analyzing.
+And with these elements, we can generate a choropleth map to get a quick sense of the spatial distribution of the data we will be analyzing.
 Note how we use some visual tweaks (e.g. transparency through the `alpha` attribute) to make the final plot easier to read.

 ```python caption="BREXIT Vote: Pct_Leave" tags=[]
 f, ax = plt.subplots(1, figsize=(9, 9))